 - 1 Disconnect the probe.
 The Probe function is not available in Sabbath mode. - 2 Touch Bake and set the desired temperature and cook time.
-Any cook time can be set from 1 minute to 73 hours 59 minutes. - 3 Touch Start. - Touch and hold More Mode for three seconds.
-SB and □ appears in the display when the Sabbath mode is activated. - To stop Sabbath mode, touch and hold More Mode for three seconds.
+Any cook time can be set from 1 minute to 11 hours 59 minutes. - 3 Touch Start. - 4 Touch and hold More Mode for three seconds.
+SB and □ appears in the display when the Sabbath mode is activated. - 5 To stop Sabbath mode, touch and hold More Mode for three seconds.
 To cancel the Bake function, touch Clear/Off at any time.

 - If a cook time is set, the oven turns off automatically at the end of the cook time, without chiming.
-The oven remains in Sabbath mode, but is turned off. - If no cook time is set, the oven will not automatically turn off. - After a power failure, the display will turn back on in Sabbath mode, but the oven will be off. - During Sabbath mode, the upper oven functions are blocked and Wi-Fi network cannot be connected.
+The oven remains in Sabbath mode, but is turned off. - If no cook time is set, the oven will not automatically turn off. - After a power failure, the display will turn back on in Sabbath mode, but the oven will be off. - During Sabbath mode, the upper oven functions are blocked and Wi-Fi network cannot be connected. - Please always close the oven door first before engaging Sabbath mode.